-(d) The firm is not to consider any creditors other than the dues on account of purchases made.
+- (d) The firm is not to consider any creditors other than the dues on account of purchases made. - (e) Creditors for expenses waived their claims.

-You are required to pass necessary Journal entries in the books of A and B. Also prepare the opening Balance Sheet of the firm as on 01.04.2022.
+You are required to pass necessary Journal entries in the books of A and B. Also prepare the opening Balance Sheet of the firm as on 01.04.2023.